liambsulliva/natural-disasters/README.md

 # Earthquake Generator

-This is a React application that tracks earthquakes around the world, starting at the year 1900.
+This is a React application that predicts earthquakes around the world utilizing data starting at the year 1900.

 ## Features